 Music - MUSIC 247

 This course explores the relationship between childhood development and beginning piano study.
 The content and structure of a beginning piano student's preparation will be examined.
-This introductory level course emphasizes techniques and methods for teaching the beginning piano student, including the following topics: developing a professional piano studio, setting up a small business, understanding laws and ethics of music teaching, elementary methods and materials, repertoire, supplemental materials and functional skills, and knowledge of professional organizations.
+This introductory level course emphasizes techniques and methods for teaching the beginning piano student, including the following topics: developing a professional piano studio, setting up a small business, understanding laws and ethics of music teaching, elementary methods and materials, repertoire, supplemental materials and functional skills and knowledge of professional organizations.
+This course requires all students must meet the requirements of a criminal background check.

 (A requirement that must be completed before taking this course.)